2017-06-05 12:10:07 • ID: 1607

 It was acquired by the State on Hauser’s conviction of espionage.
 In 1921, Denis Peyrony began the systematic excavation of the shelter.
 It had never previously been examined below the Solutrean and Magdalenian levels.
 The investigations were carried on at intervals over a period of years, the excavation being completed in 1935.
 The last four years were devoted to the east end of the shelter, which had not been excavated before.

 According to D. and E. Peyrony (1938) the east side (Laugerie Est) was occupied continuously from the late Gravettian to the Solutrean until the Late Magdalenian.
-They observed the following stratigraphy: Level B B’ F H H’ H” I I” I”” J K ("Perigordien" VI and VII/Protomagdalenian, Lower Solutrean, Middle Solutrean, Upper Solutrean, Magdalenian I, Magdalenian II, Magdalenian III, Magdalenian V).
+They observed the following stratigraphy: Level B B’ F H H’ H” I I” I”” J K ("Perigordien" VI and VII/Protomagdalenian, Lower Solutrean, Middle Solutrean, Upper Solutrean, Badegoulian, Magdalenian III, Magdalenian V).

-In contrast the west side, Laugerie Haute Ouest lacks any Magdalenian levels but has a well-developed Solutrean sequence instead.
-The stratigraphy has described by the Peyronies is as follows: Level B D G H’ H” H”’ (Gravettian, "Aurignacian V", Protosolutrean, Lower Solutrean, Middle Solutrean, Upper Solutrean).
+In contrast the West Side, Laugerie Haute Ouest / East lacks any Magdalenian levels but has a well-developed Solutrean sequence instead.
+The stratigraphy has described by the Peyronies as follows: Level B D G H’ H” H”’ (Gravettian, "Aurignacian V", Protosolutrean, Lower Solutrean, Middle Solutrean, Upper Solutrean).